ExTEnS10N/rayon-on-worker/README.md

 As a forked repository, using everything from the origin repo must follow their own license (The Apache License 2.0), as included in file named LICENSE;

-Codes that are writen by me (ExTEnS10N), are released into public domain.
+Codes that are writen by me (ExTEnS10N), are released into public domain, and fallbacks to the license of origin repo if applicable.